Kraven the Hunter: Xraven

-Upon researching Xraven, Captain America does not consider him evil.
-He states that Xraven must be brought in, partly because of the murder he committed and partly to prevent the Kravinoff family from obtaining him.
+Mister Sinister made a deal with Cletus Kasady to obtain a sample of the Carnage symbiote.
+After removing the sentience from the Carnage symbiote sample, Sinister combined it with the DNA of the original X-Men (Cyclops, Marvel Girl, Iceman, Angel, and Beast) and that of Kraven the Hunter, creating Xraven.
+Xraven has all of the powers of the original X-Men as well as retractable claws.

 Ana Kravinoff

 The daughter of Kraven the Hunter, Ana Kravinoff becomes the first female to take on the name of Kraven the Hunter.
 She first appears tracking Spider-Man to his apartment, but mistakenly believes Peter Parker's roommate Vin Gonzales was him.
 She then methodically ruins Vin's life, and captures him.
-Despite Vin's claims that he was not Spider-Man, Kraven prepared to hunt him, but was stopped by the real Spider-Man, who was wearing Daredevil's costume (which had eyelids for him to be able to see).
-At the end, it is revealed that she is Kraven's daughter by a woman called Sasha Aleksandra Nikolaevich (also the mother of the deceased Vladimir Kravinoff).
-She and her mother have recently set about forming an alliance of Spider-Man villains to get revenge on the wall-crawler and kidnap Madame Web.
-They also hired Deadpool to keep him distracted while they kidnapped Mattie Franklin.
+Despite Vin's claims that he was not Spider-Man, Kraven prepared to hunt him, but was stopped by the real Spider-Man.
+At the end, it is revealed that she is the daughter of Kraven and Sasha Aleksandra Nikolaevich.

-Ana and Sasha later meet up with Alyosha Kravinoff, who assists them in preparing for the "Grim Hunt", where they start going after Kaine.

 Ana assists her half-brother Alyosha Kravinoff into attempting to abduct Arachne, only to run afoul of Spider-Man, who repels them.
-Ana alongside Alyosha, Electro, and Diablo are present when Sasha sacrifices Mattie Franklin as part of a ritual that resurrects Vladimir Kravinoff as a humanoid lion creature.
-Ana alongside Vladimir and Alyosha attacks Anya Corazon, only to end up fighting Spider-Man, Arachne, Kaine, and Ezekiel Sims (who was really Ana's half-uncle Chameleon in disguise).
+Ana alongside Alyosha, Electro, and Diablo are present when Sasha sacrifices Mattie Franklin as part of a ritual that resurrects Vladimir Kravinoff as a lion-like creature.
+Ana alongside Vladimir and Alyosha attacks Anya Corazon, only to end up fighting Spider-Man, Arachne, Kaine, and Chameleon.
 The Kravinoffs manage to overpower them and make off with Anya and Arachne.
 After Chameleon sheds his disguise and Spider-Man partially succumbs to the drugs the Kravinoffs have given him, Ana is present when Kaine (dressed as Spider-Man) is killed as a sacrifice as part of a ritual that revives her father Sergei Kravinoff.
 Following the resurrection, Sergei gets acquainted with his family.
 When Kraven returns after preventing Vladimir from attacking the captives, he is shown to lack a sense of control, attacking Ana until he is stabbed in the heart by Ana in self-defense.
 Sergei recovers, stating that Sasha restored him with corrupted blood or the "unlife" as he puts it.
-When the Kravinoff Family is defeated, Ana alongside the other Kravinoffs escapes to the Savage Land.
+When the Kravinoff family is defeated, Ana alongside the other Kravinoffs escapes to the Savage Land.
 After Sasha and Vladimir are killed by Kraven and Alyosha flees, she runs off to hunt Alyosha to prove herself to Kraven.
 She tells Kraven that if she can take down Alyosha, Kraven should train her and help rebuild the Kravinoff family.
-Otherwise, he will forget about family.